Overview

 If the user leaves your site without checking out (abandoning their cart), you now have enough information to target them with a personalized abandoned cart notification.

-Once the tagging setup is complete we'll need to target these users and send them notifications after some time has passed.
+Once the tagging setup is complete we’ll need to target these users and send them messages after some time has passed.
 In your OneSignal Dashboard, go to Audience > Segments.

 This segment will include users that have items in their cart and have left the site or mobile app over 1 hour ago.
 The user adds an item to the cart, then leaves the app or site, 1 hour later they will be in this segment.